Meteor-Community-Packages/meteor-simple-schema/README.md

 any custom validation functions that are run during validation.
 See the [Custom Validation](#custom-validation) section.

+### Validating and Throwing ValidationErrors

+- Call `mySimpleSchema.validate(doc)` to validate `doc` against the schema and throw a `ValidationError` if invalid.
+This is like `check(doc, mySimpleSchema)` but without the `check` dependency and with the ability to pass full schema error details back to a callback on the client.
+- Call `mySimpleSchema.validator()` to get a function that calls `mySimpleSchema.validate` for whatever object is passed to it.
+This means you can do `validate: mySimpleSchema.validator()` in the [mdg:method](https://github.com/meteor/method) package.

 ### Validating Using check() or Match.test()

 A schema can be passed as the second argument to Meteor's `check()` and